 District Summary

-Zoning District Existing Existing Requested Designation: (County PI) (County RS-40) (City R-3) Max.
-Density: N/A 1 dwelling per 3 dwelling units per acre 40,000 square feet Typical Uses Primarily intended to Primarily intended Typical uses in the R-3 accommodate mid to large- to accommodate district include single family sized, campus-style single-family residential of up to 3 development semi-public residential dwelling units per acre, and institutional controlled detached dwellings intended to accommodate by a single entity on lots in areas low density single-family without access to detached residential public water and sewer services and minimum lot size is 40,000 square feet
+Zoning District Existing Requested

+Designation: (County RS-40-MH) (City CD-R-3)

+Max.
+Density: 1 unit per acre 3 dwelling units per acre

+Typical Uses This request is conditioned limit uses to

+single-family residential detached not more than 3 residential dwellings

+dwellings on lots in areas without units.

+access to public water and sewer

+services and minimum lot size is

+40,000 square feet.
+The MH

+Overlay District is intended to set

+forth regulations governing the

+development of subdivisions for

+manufactured housing in certain

+areas of Guilford County.

-^{}These regulations may not reflect all requirements for all situations; see the City of Greensboro Land Development Ordinance for all applicable regulations for site requirements for this zoning district.
+These regulations may not reflect all requirements for all situations; see the City of Greensboro Land Development Ordinance for all applicable regulations for site requirements for this zoning district.